jhirono/multipews/README.md

 ### Workspace Managed Identity Configurations [Doc](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-enable-studio-virtual-network)
 1. Reader access to the PE of storages
-  * For default blob storage, reader access to the PEs(both blob and file) in Client VNet
+  * For the default blob storage, reader access to the PEs(both blob and file) in Client VNet.
-  * For additionally attached storage, reader access to the PE in Client VNet.
+  * For the additionally attached storage, reader access to the PE in Client VNet.
 2. Blob contributor access of the default storage and additionally attached storage
-3. Managed Idnetity configuration on Studio UX for the addtionally attached storage
+3. Managed Idnetity configuration on Studio UX for the additionally attached storage

 ### Known Issues
-* Please create a AzureML workpsace PE for Workload VNet to choose workload vnet information on AzureML studio UX.
+* Please create an AzureML workpsace PE for Workload VNet to choose workload vnet information on AzureML studio UX.
   * If you want to create compute in Client VNet, please use following templates.
 [Compute Instance](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/machine-learning-compute-create-computeinstance), [Compute Cluster](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/machine-learning-compute-create-amlcompute), [AKS](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/machine-learning-compute-create-akscompute).
 * Notebook on Studio UX can be used only from the 2nd PE's VNet, in this case, Client VNet.
 This is a bug to be fixed.
-* Multiple PE creations overwrite your original DNS A record in private end zones.
+* Multiple PE creations with the same private DNS zones overwrite your original DNS A record in private end zones.
+In that case, please update your A records in your private DNS zones.